12 Tips for Overcoming Anger and Gaining Peace

 Things don't always proceed according to plans and expectations.
 People do not always act the way you wish them to act.

 You may not be always be in control of external influences and conditions, but you can certainly learn to control your attitude and reactions.

-- There is no sense of allowing circumstances and people to pull your strings and affect your mind and feelings.
+- There is no sense in allowing circumstances and people to pull your strings and disturb your mind and feelings.